 27. Ihlamur Kasri

 An Ottoman summer palace has two pavilions where the Emperor used to rest and host guests.
 The thick walls will protect you from the hustle and you can also visit a local café here.
-The palace is also a museum if you have a mood for sightseeing.
+The palace is also a museum if you have the mood for sightseeing.

 28. Sakip Sabanci Museum